 De Beers had strong marketing strategy to sell opals as unlucky and for every man to buy his fiancé a diamond that cost one month’s salary.
 This has to be one of the best marketing campaigns ever undertaken as now we know diamonds are not so unique or special For every girl wearing diamond under carat there must be millions also wearing a diamond the same so how can it be a precious gem?
 Late 2007 De Beers lost court case and has to refund 6% of purchase price to diamond buyers as they controlled the market, which is illegal.
 There is 295 million dollars put aside for this court case but if lot buyers apply they will only get small amount as its billion-dollar market

 Which brings me back to opals?

+Imagine what a one carat red on black opal purchased before second war, what it would be worth today??
+In nearly 20 years of business I have seen black opals increase by at least 20 % per annum.
 Diamonds of one carat haven’t increased any where near this and there is more enjoyment beholding a magical black opal of multi red colours than diamond with rating that most people cant see with their natural eye

 So lucky are buyers who have purchase a red opal, they have pleasure to look at this beautiful gem and an investment gemstone also